sinaatalay/rendercv/docs/user_guide/structure_of_the_yaml_input_file.md

   ...
 ```

-- The `cv` section is mandatory.
+- The `cv` field is mandatory.
 It contains the **content of the CV**.
-- The `design` section is optional.
+- The `design` field is optional.
 It contains the **design options of the CV**.
-If you don't provide a `design` section, RenderCV will use the default design options with the `classic` theme.
+If you don't provide a `design` field, RenderCV will use the default design options with the `classic` theme.
-- The `locale_catalog` section is optional.
+- The `locale_catalog` field is optional.
 You can provide translations for some of the strings used in the CV, for example, month abbreviations.
-RenderCV will use English strings if you don't provide a `locale_catalog` section.
+RenderCV will use English strings if you don't provide a `locale_catalog` field.

 !!! tip
     To maximize your productivity while editing the input YAML file, set up RenderCV's JSON Schema in your IDE.
 It will validate your inputs on the fly and give auto-complete suggestions.